Safeguarding and promoting the welfare of children is defined as:

 NHS Warwickshire North Clinical Commissioning Group (WNCCG) believes that safeguarding children, young people and vulnerable adults remains ‘Everyone’s Business’ and that it is the fundamental right of individuals to be protected from harm.

 Warwickshire North CCG has a statutory responsibility to fulful its responsibilities to protect vulnerable adults and children and young people from abuse and neglect and promote their welfare, as do other agencies that commission health services.

 WNCCG places requirements on, and actively monitors service providers to;

 - Ensure appropriate policies and procedures are in place and kept up to date,

-- actively monitors providers to make sure that their staff are suitably trained so that they can recognise, and are able to support the needs of children and families effectively managing concerns about vulnerability and safety.
+- Make sure that their staff are suitably trained so that they can recognise, and are able to support the needs of children and families effectively managing concerns about vulnerability and safety.

-- Ensuring that all services it commissions operate within a robust safeguarding framework defined in section 11 of the Children act and safeguarding adult framework.
+- Ensure that all the services it commissions operate within a robust safeguarding framework, defined in section 11 of the Children act and safeguarding adult framework.

 - Work with statutory and 3rd sector partners to effectively protect adults and children through multi-agency working.

-- Fulfilling its responsibilities by ensuring senior CCG leads are part of the Warwickshire children and adult safeguarding boards.
+- Fulfill its responsibilities by ensuring senior CCG leads are part of Warwickshire Safeguarding Adults and Children Board

-- Ensuring that lead and designated safeguarding professionals are employed within the CCG to provide expert advice and support around safeguarding.
+- Ensure that lead and designated safeguarding professionals are employed within the CCG to provide expert advice and support around safeguarding.

-- Adhering to standards set by care quality commission in relation to safeguarding
+- Adhere to standards set by care quality commission in relation to safeguarding

 We also recognise that as a commissioner of health and care services, we must ensure robust arrangements for safeguarding children and, as such, will continue to review and develop arrangements in line with best practice and latest guidance.